 Compensation Available in Brain Injury Claims

 A brain injury can create serious personal challenges and financial strain.
+The financial toll and emotional burdens that brain injuries impose on victims and their families can be overwhelming.
 Medical treatment for brain injuries can be expensive, and many brain injury patients cannot return to work right away, if ever.
 Brain injury victims can file claims for compensation to help them pay medical bills, replace lost income, and address the physical and emotional impacts of their injuries.
-For instance, a successful brain injury claim could yield compensation for:

 - Hospital stays, surgeries, and other medical costs related to the injury

-- Losses in future earning potential for injuries that impact long-term working ability
+- Losses in future earning potential for injuries that impact long-term working ability or result in permanent disability

 - Physical pain, discomfort, and emotional distress caused by the injury